University of Sindh

-The University of Sindh (جامعہ سندھ; سنڌ يونيورسٽي; informally known as Sindh University) is a public research university in Pakistan located in the city of Jamshoro.
+The University of Sindh (جامعہ سندھ; سنڌ يونيورسٽي; informally known as Sindh University) is a public research university located in the city of Jamshoro, in the Sindh province of Pakistan.
 It is one of the oldest universities in Pakistan and was certified by ISO in 2015.

 Founded in 1947 in Karachi, the university was relocated to Hyderabad in 1951, where it began to function as a full-fledged teaching university.
 The university is associated with four colleges of law and various other colleges.
 Sindh University is noted for its research in literature, natural sciences, philosophy, and Sindhology.

 Recognized university

 In 2018, the university was ranked eighth in "General Category" by the Higher Education Commission of Pakistan.
-The university is on a 2300 acres (or 13 km2) campus on the foothills of Jamshoro.
+The university is on a 2,300-acre (or 13 km2) campus on the foothills of Jamshoro.

 This university is a member of the Association of Commonwealth Universities of the United Kingdom.